-The primary mirror is kept clean by regular (every week or two) cleaning with high-pressure CO_2 , and individual segments are normally taken out for washing and re-coating in a cycle of nominally about 12 months.
+The primary mirror is kept clean by regular (every week or two) cleaning with high-pressure CO2, and individual segments are normally taken out for washing and re-coating in a cycle of nominally about 12 months.
 This has been standard practice since 2012.
 Throughput of the telescope is routinely monitored using SALTICAM (since there are no significant optics in this instrument, these values can be thought of as an approximation of the telescope throughput) by measuring standard stars with the primary mirror in "burst mode" where each segment forms an independent image of the star.
 Figure 4.2 shows the yearly measurements, corrected for the estimated total efficiency of the instrument (filters, CCD, foreoptics) and the atmosphere.
 Only the 7-10 best quality mirror segments are used to derive these numbers, while the values implemented in the Simulator are taken to be 15-20% worse to describe a typical track across mirror segments that are in different stages of cleanliness.
 For comparison, the system specification is shown as well (dashed black line).

-The latest measured telescope throughput numbers are shown as the blue stars.
 The telescope throughput has increased significantly from before to after the 2020 shutdown, being better than the expected throughput in the red part of the spectrum, but not yet at blue and intermediate wavelengths.
 The August 2022 results indicate that the throughput has decreased dramatically.
 This has been attributed to a significant drop in mirror reflectivity due to struggles with the mirror coating plant.
-The mirror coating process has since been revised and is also now performed more frequently, which has led to an improvement in the throughput as the latest results (pink stars) indicate.
+The mirror coating process has since been revised and is also now performed more frequently, which has led to an improvement in the throughput.
 We should also mention that a new ADC was installed in September 2022.
 This could also have contributed to the improved results, although we cannot confirm how much.
 To calculate the telescope throughput, we assume a fixed SALTICAM throughput.
 Since this time around all three systems (the telescope's SAC, SALTICAM optics and RSS optics) were cleaned, it is not possible to establish where the improvements are.
 There still appears to be some blue loss in SALTICAM.
 We suspect an ageing SAC to be the largest contributor to the slightly less than optimal system throughput, but a full recoating is not likely for a while.